sedostheatre/sedos.co.uk/input/shows/2021-love-valour-compassion.md

       **SPECIAL EFFECTS MAKE UP** | InkBound.co.uk Custom-made temporary tattoos\

       **COMMITTEE LIAISON** | Tim Garrad
+  - order: 2
+    title: REVIEWS
+    body: >-
+      >It is a well-written piece that given everything the world has gone through in the last two years is very relevant and raises questions of worldwide healthcare priorities in relation to developing cures for pandemics.
+Sedos are to be congratulated for this production of Love!
+      Valour!
+Compassion! which has been off the stage for way too long

+      ><footer><cite><a target="_blank" href="https://www.lastminutetheatretickets.com/love-valour-compassion-at-bridewell-theatre/">Love!
+Valour!
+Compassion!, 2022, Last Minute Theatre Tickets</a></cite></footer>
 metaTitle: Love!
 Valour!
 Compassion! plays at the Bridewell Theatre from 5-9 July 2022
 metaDescription: Love!
 Valour!
 Compassion! – part of Sedos’ 2022 London season – plays at the Bridewell Theatre from 5-9 July 2022.
 A monumental exploration